Lance Storm: Late career (2005–2016)

 In November 2009, Lance Storm announced he had accepted the position as the head booker of the Prairie Wrestling Alliance, a promotion that operates out of Edmonton.
 PWA and the Storm Wrestling Academy had also begun working together very closely.

 On April 3, 2010, Storm came out of retirement to wrestle his friend Bryan Alvarez at a Tulalip Championship Wrestling event.
 Storm was defeated in the match, which he wrestled under a mask as The Ideal Canadian.
 On March 19, 2011, Storm made a return to the ring at PWA's 10th anniversary show, teaming with Brother Devon in a tag team match, where they defeated Bully Ray and Dylan Knight.
 On August 27, 2011, Storm came out of retirement to work a short match with Tommy Dreamer.
 Storm returned to ROH again on March 30, 2012, for the Showdown in the Sun pay-per-view, losing to Mike Bennett when Maria Kanellis interfered.
 He wrestled Bennett again at the following ROH PPV, Border Wars, this time coming out victorious.
 At the June 29 tapings of Ring of Honor Wrestling, Bennett defeated Storm following interference from "Brutal" Bob and Maria in the final match of their trilogy.

 On January 18, 2013, Storm worked for the Hart Legacy promotion in Calgary, taking part in a six-man tag team match, where Storm and the Killer Elite Squad (Davey Boy Smith, Jr. and Lance Archer) defeated Bobby Lashley, Chris Masters and Johnny Devine.
 On June 22, Storm worked for the House of Hardcore promotion, losing to its founder Tommy Dreamer in a main event singles match.
 On November 9, 2013, Storm and Sean Waltman were defeated by Dreamer and Terry Funk at House of Hardcore 3.
 On June 14, 2014, Storm faced Mike Bennett in a losing effort at House of Hardcore 6.

 On December 15, 2013, Storm was defeated by Chris Hero at a Smash Wrestling event.
 On December 21, 2013, Storm defeated Dan Collins at an EWP Wrestling event. on September 20, 2014, Storm and Justin Credible faced Alex and Kyle Reynolds for the PWS tag team championship but failed to win the titles.
 On October 3, 2015, at WWE's Live from MSG special event, Storm was acknowledged in the crowd by Chris Jericho, thus making his first WWE appearance since 2005.

 On March 16, 2016, Storm challenged Jay Lethal for the ROH World Championship in a losing effort for the Prairie Wrestling Alliance (PWA) 15th Anniversary Show.

-On April 2, 2016, Storm, managed by Missy Hyatt, took part in the 2016 WrestleCon, losing to Matt Hardy, in what would be his final match.
+On April 2, 2016, Storm, managed by Missy Hyatt, challenged Matt Hardy for the OMEGA Heavyweight Championship in a losing effort, in what would be his final match.

 Impact Wrestling (2019)

 In March 2019, Storm revealed he was working with Impact Wrestling as a producer.
-He was also part of the Rebellion PPV where he was chosen to be the special guest referee for the World Championship match involving Johnny Impact and Brian Cage.
-The latter won the match and became the champion.
+He was the special guest referee for the World Championship match involving Johnny Impact and Brian Cage, with Cage winning to become the new champion.